shahidulllah/shahidulllah/README.md

 - 🌱 I’m currently learning NEXTJS
 - 👯 I’m looking to collaborate on GitHub
 - 💬 Ask me about Web Development
-- 📫 How to reach me:  E-mail
+- 📫 How to reach me:  mdshahidsumon177@gmail.com